dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1861](https://learn.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1861): Prefer 'Length' check over 'Any()'

-Prefer a 'Length' check over an 'Any()' call.
-The 'Any()' call will convert the collection into an 'IEnumerable' which creates the need for devirtualization at runtime.
+Prefer comparing 'Length' to 0 rather than using 'Any()'.
+It is clearer and the 'Any()' call could be slower especially if it uses the 'IEnumerable.Any()' extension method.

 |Item|Value|
 |-|-|